chscherb/t-channel_dark_QCD/README.md

 `4900103 1.000000e+01 # mdarkq3`

+An example parameter card where the mediator width is already set to Auto is provided in the cards folder.

 ## couplings to up-type quarks
 The same labels as for the couplings to down-type quarks are used for couplings to up-type quarks.
 Again, the mediator width  and the masses can be manually set in the `param_card.dat` using